-Important: If you’ve used the wrong fuel, do not switch on the engine or put the key in the ignition.
+If you’ve put petrol in a diesel car – or vice-versa – the most important thing to do is NOT switch on the engine or even put the key in the ignition.
+We explain more below.

 What happens when you put petrol in a diesel engine?